overhide/pay2my.app/README.md

 #### Target a Back-End

-As mentioned in the [Demos](#demos) section, we have several component demo files in [/demo-front-end](/demo-front-end).
+You can more easily leverge the [overhide.io hosted](https://overhide.io#baas) back-end for your development (and later production).
+This is why it's there &mdash; its raison d'être.
+This is shown in the [basic](/demo-front-end/basic.html) and [javascript-hub](/demo-front-end/javascript-hub.html) demos.

+If you already have a back-end or want to write your own, the rest of this section is concerned with that.

+The [custom](/demo-front-end/custom.html) demo runs against the sample [./demo-back-end](./demo-back-end).

-Each HTML file has a script constant `BACKEND_CONNECTION_STRING` which points at one of the back-end instances, either:
+We have several ways to run the [./demo-back-end](./demo-back-end) for demo/development purposes.
+The script constant `BACKEND_CONNECTION_STRING` points at one of the back-end instances, either:

 - https://demo-back-end.azurewebsites.net/api (default)
 - http://localhost:8100 (local node.js server)